 The Task Force is a platform for convening law makers and leaders from a variety of perspectives to achieve this goal in several ways.
 First, we meet virtually four times per year to collaborate and discuss actionable policy solutions and legislation focused on the prevention, protection, prosecution and partnership elements of combatting human trafficking that can be implemented in our respective countries or supported collectively.
 Additionally, the Task Force provides expert speakers at in-person PISF forums throughout the year, thus tying the topic into the larger conversation about global security and educating legislators throughout the world about human trafficking.
 Finally, the Task Force provides briefings, statements, targeted campaigns, letters, and shares model legislation on various aspects of combatting human trafficking.

-Increased awareness about human trafficking by government leaders as well as collective organization on policies and statements surrounding this topic is critical to creating widespread systemic change.
+Increased awareness and engagement about stopping human trafficking by government leaders as well as collective organization on policies and statements surrounding this topic is critical to creating widespread systemic change.
 Our belief is that through collaboration we can accomplish more.

 Signatories Requested: Combating Human Trafficking and Modern Slavery as the Theme of UNGA 2023

 This is a letter to UN Secretary General Guterres requesting that Combating Human Trafficking and Modern Slavery be the focus of the UN General Assembly convening in New York City in September 2023.
 Please complete the following to be added as a signatory.
 Thank you for supporting this effort to stop human trafficking.